 David is currently a member of the following professional orchestras: the Orlando Philharmonic Orchestra, Disney World Orchestra, and the Brevard Symphony Orchestra.
 In 2013, David won a full scholarship to the Boston University Tanglewood Institute.

-In the summer of 2015, David participated in the Philadelphia International Music Festival (PIMF), where he won the grand prize for the concerto competition for his performance of the third movement of Tchaikovsky’s violin concerto.
-Part of the grand prize included guest soloist with the Ocean City Pops Orchestra of New Jersey playing the Tchaikovsky Violin Concerto during their 2016 season, which he performed on July 6, 2016.
-He also won the Bach Double competition at PIMF with his performance of the third movement of the Bach Double, which he performed with a member of the Philadelphia Orchestra conducted by Cristian Marcelaru.
+In the summer of 2015, David participated in the Philadelphia International Music Festival (PIMF), where he won the grand prize for the concerto competition, which included a performance of the Tchaikovsky Violin Concerto with the Ocean City Pops Orchestra.
+He also won the Bach Double competition at PIMF with his performance of the third movement of the Bach Double, which he played with a member of the Philadelphia Orchestra conducted by Cristian Marcelaru.

 In 2016, David won first prize in the Lynn University Concerto Competition in which he performed as a soloist playing the Tchaikovsky Violin Concerto with the Lynn Philharmonia Orchestra.

 David is also a three-time winner of the Lynn University Chamber Music Competition partnering with the Lyric Chamber Music Societyof New York City.
 As a prize for winning this competition, David’s string quartet performed at the Kosciuszko Foundation in New York City in 2017 and his trio performed there in 2018.